a1887077/FileMe/README.md

 ## Building the Application

 There are a number of make targets which can be used to build different targets.
-These are as follows:
+Note that they must be run from the root directory of this project.
+They are as follows:

 ### Target: build